fugue/fregot/examples/demo/tutorial_walkthrough.md

 (Note: fregot also works with YAML input!)

-If the AMIs in the Terraform plan are whitelisted and the plan passes validation, you'll see output like this because `deny` does not return true:
+If the AMIs in the Terraform plan are whitelisted and the plan passes validation, you'll see output like this because `deny` returns no results:

     []